JWST+ALMA reveal the build up of stellar mass in the cores of dusty star-forming galaxies at Cosmic Noon: Discussion

 In the rest-optical, there are noticeable differences within the central $\sim$3 kpc between the three populations.
-Within this region, the 1.1mm-detected sample are notably fainter than star-forming and quiescent galaxies.
-Given that the 1.1mm-detected sample is selected to have strong continuum dust emission, and furthermore because we see that this dust emission is frequently located near the central region, this result is likely due to obscuration by dust.
+Within this region, the average profile of the 1.1mm-detected sample is notably fainter than that of the star-forming and quiescent galaxies.
+Given that the 1.1mm-detected sample is selected to have strong dust continuum that appears centrally concentrated, the reduced central rest-optical brightness is likely due to dust obscuration.
 Star-forming galaxies are also fainter at the center relative to quiescent galaxies \citep[see also][]{benton2024} -- this may either be caused by stronger dust attenuation in the central regions of star-forming galaxies relative to the quiescent population, or the difference may be intrinsic to the populations, with quiescent galaxies having more compact morphologies as a result of the quenching process \citep[e.g.,][]{wellons2015}.

-If we instead consider the rest-NIR, the surface brightness profiles of the 1.1mm-detected sample within the central $\sim$2 kpc are instead closely aligned, whereas the star-forming galaxies are fainter by $\sim$1 magnitude.
-Given that the rest-NIR is a more reliable tracer of stellar mass compared to the rest-optical \citep[e.g.,][]{clausen2025}, this striking similarity between quiescent galaxies and the 1.1mm-detected sample suggests that these dusty star-forming galaxies may have already undergone the process of bulge formation, while more typical star-forming galaxies have yet to grow a sufficient amount of stellar mass in their centers to resemble the quiescent population.
-Interestingly, this is not immediately obvious from the average single S\'ersic profile fits between these populations and points towards analyses that leverage the full light profile from a more empirical standpoint.
-Our analysis is similar to that presented in \citet{benton2024} with one key difference in that we explicitly divide the star-forming population into two sub-categories, separating out the dusty (1mm-detected) star-forming galaxies.
+If we instead consider the rest-NIR, the surface brightness profiles of the 1.1mm-detected sample within the central $\sim$2 kpc are closely aligned with those of quiescent galaxies, whereas typical star-forming galaxies are fainter by $\sim$1 magnitude.
+Because the rest-NIR more robustly traces stellar mass than the rest-optical \citep[e.g.,][]{clausen2025}, this similarity suggests that many dusty star-forming galaxies have already undergone the process of bulge formation, or at least are in the process of bulge formation.
+In contrast, it appears that more typical star-forming galaxies have yet to build up centrally concentrated stellar mass.
+This difference is not immediately evident from the single S\'ersic profile fits, highlighting the value of examining the full radial light profile.
+Our analysis is similar to that presented in \citet{benton2024} with one key difference in that we explicitly divide the star-forming populationthey into two sub-categories, separating out the dusty (1mm-detected) star-forming galaxies.
 While we reach similar conclusion that bulge formation has taken place at this epoch, we find that the dusty star-forming galaxies within the \citet{benton2024} analysis are likely driving the result.